How to find the best Alibaba legitimate and verified suppliers

 The Sourcing Agent

 The 3rd option is to essentially outsource the prospecting phase.
-A sourcing agent worth their salt will be able to connect you with top suppliers and essentially guide you through the process so you don’t have to do the research and due diligence.
-We won’t go into too much detail on whether or not a sourcing agent is the right option for you, but if you want to read more on the topic, check out this blog post
+A sourcing agent worth their salt will be able to connect you with top suppliers and essentially guide you through the process so you don't have to do the research and due diligence.
+Read more about whether a sourcing agent is right for you here.

 Step 2: Define your requirements